13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 How to Add Music

-- Go to the Media Library window and then select Background Music from the Media Content drop-down menu.
+- Go to the Media Room window and then select Background Music from the Media Content drop-down menu.

 - Preview and then click the Download button to download the background music track you want to use.